zhangjile/BBPrimer/TLAP/TLAP.md

-short stories in Think Like A Programmer arrange files in folders using chapter names index files by the page no.
+## short stories in Think Like A Programmer
+name code from exercises by chapter, its index, and page number.

+name project code base chapter and class.

+StudentCollection is the first code base.
+See both trees and the forest of it.

+Hangman is the second code base.

-//problem description comes here first
-//all the efforts go towards problem description
-//it's a match of key and lock.
+problem description comes here first because all the efforts go towards a problem description, it's a match of key and lock.